Leaders, residents speak out against anti-Asian hate crimes

 Rowe, who immigrated from the Philippines, has lived in Waterford for 19 years.
 She grew up in Queens, N.Y., and attended a school that she called a "melting pot" where "the more unique your name was, the more you fit in."

-"What really resonated with me was the fact that it's in the nature of Asian-Americans to not be as vocal about bias or any sort of racist or anti-Asian sentiments," said Rowe.
-She said it's time for that silence to be over and that it was "critical" for people in the Asian-American community to speak out about hate crimes and violence.
+"What really resonated with me was the fact that it's in the nature of Asian Americans to not be as vocal about bias or any sort of racist or anti-Asian sentiments," Rowe said.
+She said it's time for that silence to be over and it's "critical" for people in the Asian American community to speak out about hate crimes and violence.

-Zhu, the 14-year-old girl from East Lyme, connected with that sentiment and said that spikes in violence confirmed that silence does not equate to safety.
-For years, Zhu said she has resisted telling anyone about comments that have hurt her — comments that she said made her ashamed to bring Chinese food to school, made her embarrassed to speak Mandarin with her parents in public or even to be called by her first name.
+Zhu, the 14-year-old from East Lyme, connected with that sentiment.
+For years, she said she has resisted telling anyone about comments that have hurt her — comments that she said made her ashamed to bring Chinese food to school, made her embarrassed to speak Mandarin with her parents in public or even to be called by her first name.

 For years, Zhu has chosen to be called by her middle name, "Emma," to avoid students making fun of her name.
 She recently told some friends she wanted to be called by her first name again, and was mocked.